iron-io/iron_worker_ruby_ng/README.md

 ### initialize(name = nil)

 Will create new code package with specified name.
-If name is omited, camel-cased worker's file name will be used.
+If name is omitted, camel-cased worker's file name will be used.

 ```ruby
 code = IronWorkerNG::Code::Ruby.new